safi-ullah-031/TheCyberScanAudit/README.md

 - Analyzes firewall settings and open ports
 - Scans startup programs for suspicious entries
 - Generates detailed, categorized security reports
-- Helps you maintain a regular audit of your system’s security posture
+- Helps you maintain a regular audit of your system's security posture

 ## Tech Stack